 Contact a Local Ft Myers Injury Lawyer

 Auto accident claims involving vacation injuries take the experience of a local attorney, especially if they involve catastrophic injuries such as a brain, neck, or spine injury.
 Our Ft Myers and Naples attorney's has helped many clients who were injured in Florida while on vacation.
-Most personal injury cases must be filed in the state where the accident occurred, which is why The Kelleher Firm is prepared to help.
+Most personal injury cases must be filed in the state where the accident occurred, which is why Kelleher Law is prepared to help.